Ajeem1508/CODSOFT-TASK-3/README.md

 ## Credits

-This project was created by [Ajeem shakh] as part of [Codsoft's Web Development Internship].
+This project was created by [Ajeem shaikh] as part of [Codsoft's Web Development Internship].

 ## License